Home

 Ranked Progression and Resource Management

 Climbing ranked also requires properly upgrading your strongest brawlers.
 High-level gears, star powers, and gadgets often determine the outcome of close matches.
+For April ranked specifically, upgrading a small pool of flexible meta brawlers is more valuable than spreading resources across too many niche picks.
+Players who can field several draft-safe options usually perform better than players who rely on only one comfort pick.

 Many competitive players choose to use Brawl Stars top up options to quickly unlock upgrades and stay competitive in ranked seasons.
 Having multiple fully upgraded brawlers allows you to adapt during drafts, which is one of the most important skills in higher ranks.